 Google Search Console's Performance report can show queries, clicks, impressions, CTR, and average position.
 Pair that with call tracking, form tracking, CRM data, and Google Business Profile performance data.

-The most useful SEO report for a family law firm answers:
+The most useful family law SEO report answers:

 - Which pages generated calls?